wtetzner/KallistiOS/utils/dc-chain/doc/cygwin.md

 ## Compilation ##

-**KallistiOS** provides a complete system that make and install all required toolchains from source codes: **dc-chain**.

-The **dc-chain** system is mainly composed by a `Makefile` doing all the necessary.
-In order to work, you'll need to provide a `config.mk` file.
-Read the main `README.md` file at the root for more information.
+The **dc-chain** system may be customized by altering the [`Makefile.cfg`](../Makefile.cfg) file in the root of the `dc-chain` directory tree.
+If this is desired, read the main [README.md](../README.md) for more information on setting up custom options for the toolchain; however, in most circumstances, the stable defaults already set up will be fine.

-### Making the toolchains ###
+### Building the toolchain ###

-To make the toolchains, do the following:
+To build the toolchain, do the following:

 1. Start the **Cygwin Terminal** if not already done.